Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

 6. **Wait for deployment to succeed** and merge pull request to **main** branch.
 The **feature** branch can be deleted after the successful merge.

-    After a successful deployment, your subscription's Activity log will be connected to your Log Analytics workspace.
+    In this section we deployed the DINE policy for Diagnostics ActiveLogs settings for all subscriptions under the `ES` Management Group.
+The platform will evaluate compliance state.
+This will take some time (from minutes up to multiple hours) once the compliance state is evaluated you can remediate out of compliance resources via portal or follow [this instruction](./troubleshooting.md#Deploy-resource-specified-in-DINE-policies) to kickstart the process.

+    Once the policy is remediated the following Diagnostics settings should be deployed:

     ![_Figure_](./media/wt-3.2-3.png)

-    It is important to note that if this policy assignment is specified at Management Group scope, all future subscription that move under the scope of this Management Group will automatically monitoring and diagnostics settings be enabled without any custom orchestration.
+    >Note: It is important to note that if this policy assignment is specified at Management Group scope, all future subscription that move under the scope of this Management Group will automatically monitoring and diagnostics settings be enabled without any custom orchestration.
 In our case, all subscription existing under the **ES** (company root) Management Group scope will be enabled.
 That is a design goal of Enterprise-Scale reference implementation.

 ## Assign the connectivity policies